liloman/pomodoroTasks2/README.md

 Pomodoro technique allows you to concentrate on the current task and take short breaks meanwhile works.
 If you get that and join it with a task manager alike taskwarrior (or any other) you can have a complete workflow, accounting the time spend on any task meanwhile you take the proper rests for your brain, body, life and eyes. :)

-A "week" hack project.
+A previous "week" hack project.

-###Dependencies (python)
+###Dependencies (python based)

 1. pip install tasklib --user
-2. apt-get/dnf/whatever install python-dbus/dbus-python/...
+2. apt-get/dnf/whatever install python-dbus/dbus-python/... (if not already...)
+3. taskwarrior and timewarrior

 ###Why yet another pomodoro app?